-- 1. For people who visit a household registration office because they have lost their national ID card, want to change their basic information on the ID card (name, date of birth, ID number, or indigenous people changing to their traditional names), or want to have an ID card reissued due to a data entry error by household registration personnel, they can apply for related changes to their NHI ID with the NHIA at the same time.
-Once proof of payment has been received, the NHIA will produce the NHI card and applicants should receive them at their designated address within approximately five to seven working days. - When parents of newborns apply for household registration of their child at a household administration office, the parents can inform the office under which parent the child will be registered in the NHI system, whether they agree to apply for an NHI card without a photo for the child, and the mailing address for the NHI card.
-Once the NHIA receives the submitted documents, it will proceed with the NHI enrollment of the newborn and mail the NHI card to the designated address (for those who agree to an NHI card without a photo).
-If you wish to apply for an NHI card with a photo for your newborn, please mail the "NHI card enrollment application form" or apply in person at an NHIA office after the enrollment has been completed to guarantee the care your child is entitled to.
-For newborns who have not obtained an NHI card within 60 days from the date of birth, the NHI card of the parent the child is registered under can be used to receive preventive health care services for children.
+1. For people who visit a household registration office because they have lost their national ID card, want to change their basic information on the ID card (name, date of birth, ID number, or indigenous people changing to their traditional names), or want to have an ID card reissued due to a data entry error by household registration personnel, they can apply for related changes to their NHI ID with the NHIA at the same time.
+Once proof of payment has been received, the NHIA will produce the NHI card and applicants should receive them at their designated address within about seven working days.